cyberyoung/awesome-stars/README.md

 - [quasar](https://github.com/puniverse/quasar) - Fibers, Channels and Actors for the JVM
 - [Hystrix](https://github.com/Netflix/Hystrix) - Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
 - [heroic](https://github.com/spotify/heroic) - The Heroic Time Series Database
-- [pinpoint](https://github.com/naver/pinpoint) - APM, (Application Performance Management) tool for large-scale distributed systems written in Java.
+- [pinpoint](https://github.com/naver/pinpoint) - APM, (Application Performance Management) tool for large-scale distributed systems.
 - [opentsdb](https://github.com/OpenTSDB/opentsdb) - A scalable, distributed Time Series Database.
 - [CronHub](https://github.com/sharpstill/CronHub) - CronHub is a better crontab, it is a web application which can monitor a large number of machines' crontabs, and easy to manage it from web page
 - [gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back